amirahnasihah/frontend-development/04-intro-to-algorithms/05-sorting-algorithms-part-02/my-stupid-questions.md

 combining sorted arrays works to achieve the final sorted result.
 Keep up the great work!

+### `inputList.length === 1`

+The condition `inputList.length === 1` will be true when the `inputList` array contains only one element.
+In the context of the Merge Sort algorithm, this condition serves as the base case for the recursive process.

+As the `mergeSort` function recursively divides the array into smaller halves, it eventually reaches the point where each subarray has only one element left.
+At this point, the condition `inputList.length === 1` becomes true because the length of that subarray is indeed 1.

+In other words, the base case is reached when the array has been divided into its smallest possible parts, which are already considered "sorted" because they contain only one element.
+This is the moment when the recursion starts to "unwind," and the merging process begins to combine these sorted pieces back together.

+---

+The `return inputList;` statement inside the `if` statement is there to handle the base case of the recursion.
+When the length of the `inputList` array is equal to 1, it means you've reached a point where the array is already sorted (since an array with only one element is inherently sorted).
+In this case, you simply return the `inputList` as it is.

+Here's how it works step by step:

+1. The `mergeSort` function is called with an array, let's say `["cherry"]`.

+2. The condition `inputList.length === 1` is true because the length of `["cherry"]` is indeed 1.

+3. Since the base case is met, the function returns the `inputList` array.

+4. This returned array becomes the `sortedLeft` or `sortedRight` value in the higher-level recursive call, and it will be used for merging purposes.

+In other words, when the `if` condition is true, the recursive process stops for that specific branch of the recursion, and the already sorted array is passed back up through the calls until it becomes part of the merging process.

 ## Part 2.
 Sort and Merge

 ```javascript